 There is a strong emphasis about documentation of impact and knowledge sharing through papers, videos, and other communication materials.
 Successful applicants will have to include a clear communication strategy for the dissemination of project outcomes.
 Recipients will be encouraged to submit papers to academic peer-review journals as well as research papers to for regional (APRICOT, APNIC) and global conferences such as the IETF to share project results.

 Recipients will be encouraged to share “behind the scenes” lessons learned during the project cycle in the ISIF Asia and/or APNIC blog depending on the subject matter, as well as made themselves available for interviews and other promotional activities around the dissemination of project results.

-Grant applications and Award nominations accepted for full review are scored by all Committee members based on the following selection criteria.
+Grant applications accepted for full review are scored by all Selection Committee members based on the following selection criteria.
 The scoring is conducted through an online platform that calculates an average score based on what the points given by each selection committee member, multiplied by the weight designated to each criteria.
 Once the scoring is completed, only proposal(s) accepted by full consensus of the Selection Committee will be granted funding.

 Every selection committee member can score a proposal from 1 to 5, on each of the criteria below.
 The score is multiplied by the assigned weight.
 The final score is an average of the scores from all committee members.
 Committee members are encourage to provide comments to support their scores, but comments are not mandatory.

 The Internet Operations Research Grants criteria and weights are: